List of television series canceled before airing an episode: T

-The brainchild of comedic writer Linda Bloodworth-Thomason, centering around a Texas matriarch who must reconcile her booming real-estate business and immense wealth with the day-to-day struggles of her dysfunctional family life.
+The brainchild of comedic writer Linda Bloodworth-Thomason, the show centered on a Texas matriarch who must reconcile her booming real-estate business and immense wealth with the day-to-day struggles of her dysfunctional family.
 Ten episodes were ordered by HBO, but only six were shot due to the contemporary writers' strike.
-On March 17, 2008, HBO confirmed that they were not planning to air the show, and the creators then attempted to shop the episodes around to other networks without success.
+On 17 March 2008, HBO confirmed that they were not planning to air the show.
+The creators attempted to shop the episodes around to other networks without success.